You've decided now is the time to move your company’s on-premises content to the cloud. Welcome to the ‘new norm’.

 - Choose your mobile platforms

 Plan for any changes required to the mobile platforms used by your company.
-Microsoft Exchange ActiveSync allows employees to synchronize their mobile devices with their Exchange Online mailboxes.
+Exchange migration to Office 365 checklists need to ensure Microsoft Exchange ActiveSync is allowing employees to synchronize their mobile devices with their Exchange Online mailboxes.

 Phase 2: Prepare your move to Office 365

-In the second phase of the Office 365 implementation project, focus on cleaning up your on-premises environment to prepare for migration.
-This task is often left to IT, but works better if representatives from different departments are involved, to ensure success and understanding throughout the organization.
+In the second phase of the O365 project plan, the implementation checklist items focus on cleaning up your on-premises environment to prepare for migration.

-Add your domain to Office 365 through the Microsoft Online Services Portal and create the DNS records to route domain traffic to Office 365.
+First up for phase two of your checklist, add your domain through the Microsoft Online Services Portal and create the DNS records to route domain traffic to Office 365.

 - Clean up your on-premises Active Directory for synchronization

 Prepare your on-premises Active Directory (and update, if necessary) for synchronization with Office 365.

 Install and configure identity federation servers on-premises and activate the single sign-on service.

 - Install the Directory Synchronization Tool and synchronize